codebybishwa/Crowdfunding_Project/README.md

       - API key from a blockchain provider, such as Infura or Alchemy, for blockchain connections.
       - Private key from a MetaMask account for deploying contracts and performing transactions.
   - <b>JWT Secret:</b>  Secret key for generating and verifying JSON Web Tokens.

 Make sure to keep this file secure in a ```.gitignore``` file and never commit it to version control.

 ### 4. Deploy Smart Contract (Web3)
 To deploy the smart contract, first set up Hardhat:

+  - <b>Set up Hardhat for Contract Compilation and Deployment:</b>
+    - First, navigate to the web directory where your Hardhat project is located.
     - Compile and deploy the Solidity contract:
       ```bash
       cd web
       npx hardhat compile
       npx hardhat run scripts/deploy.js --network <network_name>
       ```
-    Replace ```<network_name>``` with the actual network (e.g., rinkeby, sepolia, mainnet) you're using and add the respective network in ```hardhat.config.cjs``` file
+    - Replace ```<network_name>``` with the actual network (e.g., rinkeby, sepolia, mainnet) you're using and add the respective network in ```hardhat.config.cjs``` file

-  - Store ABI File:
+  - <b>Store the ABI File for Frontend Access:</b>
-    After deploying the contract, ensure the ABI (contract’s Application Binary Interface) is available for frontend interaction.
-Store the generated ABI JSON file in       ```src/CrowdFundingJson``` for easy access.
+    - After deploying the contract, locate the ABI (Application Binary Interface) JSON file in artifacts folder
+    - Place this file in the ```src/CrowdFundingJson``` folder for easy access in the frontend application.

-  - Use Contract Address in Frontend:
+  - <b>Reference the Contract Address in the Frontend:</b>
+    - In the frontend, go to ```src/pages/Payment/CryptoPaymentButton.jsx```.
-    In ```src/pages/Payment/CryptoPaymentButton.jsx```, directly reference the contract address.
-This setup allows your React components to interact with the deployed contract via Web3 or Ethers.js, using the imported ABI and contract address.
+    - Directly reference the deployed contract’s address here.
+This setup allows your React components to interact with the contract via Web3 or Ethers.js.

 ### 5. Start the Server
 Navigate to the server directory and start the backend server: